DarkStoorM/Name-Generator/README.md

 PRNG classes:

-Available in `./src/Utils/Generators/`.
-More classes will be implemented in the future to provide some variety.
-Currently available generators:
+Currently available generators: `./src/Utils/Generators/`

 - C64
+- Jenkin's Small Fast
 - Mulberry32
+- Multiply With Carry
+- Simple Fast Counter
+- Xoshiro128"

 > Note on C64: this generator works with a small range of numbers from 0 to 255 and frequent collisions are possible.
 This generator has a period of 73.

 The picked number generator should not really matter, since the letter tables are short - 21 consonants, 5 vowels, but there is a chance, that one generator will work better for some templates than the others

 > ~~Despite `Y` being considered a consonant or a semi-vowel, it will be used as a vowel for generating names, because why not :)~~
-> Upon further testing, `y` has been moved back to the `consonants table`, because it turned out to actually be a bad idea.
+> Upon further testing, `y` has been moved back to the `consonants table`, because it actually turned out to be a bad idea.

 There are many solutions, but that's the first one I had at hand - adding seeded PRNGs, because I wanted the generators to retain their states on every change until prompted.

+### PRNGs - Disclaimer

+I **do not** guarantee, that the pseudo-random number generators were implemented correctly, I just wrote tests for all generators with the distribution output to make sure they do their thing, but do they do that correctly, I don't know ツ.

 ---